-plunger propulsion system (page 50) that was primed Despite some early doubters among toy retailers by pulling a ring located at the rear of the blaster who felt the ball didn't have anything new to offer shell.
-While other NERF "missile" blasters were consumers, by early 1970 it was clear that NERF was launched around the same time, the Sharp Shooter a major success.
-In the first months of sale, some was the success story, and pointed the way forward for NERF blasters. stores reported selling out of entire shipments in less than a day, and in its first year more than 4 million N-STRIKE BREAKS NEW GROUND NERF Balls were sold.
+Despite some early doubters among toy retailers who felt the ball didn't have anything new to offer consumers, by early 1970 it was clear that NERF was a major success.
+In the first months of sale, some stores reported selling out of entire shipments in less than a day, and in its first year more than 4 million NERF Balls were sold.